Negotiating for Success: Developing Effective Communication Skills

 Why Do We Negotiate?

-A study published by the Harvard Business Review points out that 20% of women don’t negotiate.
+published by the Harvard Business Review points out that 20% of women don’t negotiate.
 And that women who choose to not negotiate leave $7000 on the table their first year at their first job, and over the course of their career where promotions are based on existing salaries, can see a loss of close to $1 million.

 It’s clear from that example alone that negotiation is key.
 Your current salary will often impact your starting salary at your next opportunity.
 By negotiating at every step, you can do your part to help close the pay gap and generate more income both now and in the long term.